Peralta-CashFlow/CashFlow-API-Auth/README.md

 To run the API in a containerized environment, you can use Docker.
 Access this [DockerHub](https://hub.docker.com/r/viniciusperalta/cashflow-api-auth) repository that contains the Docker image for this API, you can pull the image and run it.

-If you want, clone this [repository](https://github.com/Peralta-CashFlow/.github/tree/main/profile) where we have a Docker Compose file that will run all CashFlow environment locally!
+If you want, clone this [repository](https://github.com/Peralta-CashFlow/CashFlow-Compose) where we have a Docker Compose file that will run all CashFlow environment locally!
+Checkout the documentation on the repository.

 # Observability